|

 5. I have confidentiality concerns.
 Is my document safe?

-6. Which Direction is Chinese Written?
+6. Which direction is Chinese written in?

 In the very beginning, Chinese characters and symbols found